vhavard/InHARD/README.md

 ## Download

-The dataset can be downloaded from this link : https://zenodo.org/record/4003541
+The dataset can be downloaded from this link : <a href="https://zenodo.org/record/4003541" target="blank"></a>

 ## Citation
 To cite this work, please use: